HiddenSquare/NeuralStyleTransfer/README.md

 - content-weight - Level of content image influence on generated image
 - style-weight - Level of style image influence on generated image
 - style-image-influence - [If more than one style image is added as input] Fraction representing influence on generated style for each image.
+- eval-content-layers - choose which layers in the vgg19 model to use when evaluating content loss
+- eval-style-layers - choose which layers in the vgg19 model to use when evaluating style loss
+- content-layer-influence - set influence factor of each evaluated content layer [number of values needs to be equal to the number of layers evaluated]
+- style-layer-influence - set influence factor of each evaluated style layer [number of values needs to be equal to the number of layers evaluated]
+- learning-rate - set the optimizer learning rate
 - noise-ratio - Amount of random noise perturbation when initialising the generated image

 The code runs on tensorflow with gpu acceleration (might add an option to include cpu, otherwise modify the code a your leisure)